Toilet Training Children with Cerebral Palsy

 Urotherapy in this context is not to be confused with the “urotherapy” that claims to treat disorders by drinking urine.
 Standard, or conventional, urotherapy for children with voiding problems originated in Scandinavia in the 1980s.
-It describes a non-surgical and non-drug approach to treating lower urinary tract dysfunction and is defined as a bladder rehabilitation program with the goal of correcting filling and voiding problems.
-It usually involves education of the child and family, routine hydration, and regular voiding regimens and bowel programs.
+It describes a non-surgical, non-drug approach to treating lower urinary tract dysfunction and is defined as a bladder rehabilitation program with the goal of correcting filling and voiding problems.
+It usually involves education of the child and family, routine hydration, regular voiding regimens. and bowel programs.
 It may also include pelvic floor muscle awareness activities and biofeedback training.

 Toilet Training Methods

 The Diagnostic Center, Southern California has developed an approach toward toilet training a child with developmental delays that it calls “habit training.”
-In this approach, a mental picture, signal or visual cue of a toilet becomes linked in the child’s mind with a need to void.
-The Center has a six-page hand-out that takes you through the steps and provides other good suggestions.
+In this approach, a mental picture, signal, or visual cue of a toilet becomes linked in the child’s mind with a need to void.

 Another study, this one published in 2010 in the Journal of Urology, concluded that wearing a programmable wristwatch was successful at helping many children manage daytime bladder control problems.
 The study also suggested that timed bathroom trips are a crucial part of urotherapy for daytime incontinence.